Hungarian Americans: Notable people

 In sports, Monica Seles won nine Grand Slam singles titles and is the former No. 1 professional tennis player in the world.
 Joe Namath is a member of the Pro Football Hall of Fame, as Larry Csonka or Lou Groza, too.
 Notable players were the Gogolak brothers, especially Pete Gogolak, who invented the soccer style kicking.
 Famous coach was Don Shula.
 Former Mr. Universe Mickey Hargitay hit the spotlight when he married Jayne Mansfield.
 Olympic gymnastics coach Béla Károlyi coached nine Olympic champions, fifteen world champions, and six U.S. champions.
 Al Hrabosky was a popular Major League Baseball player, nicknamed "the Mad Hungarian".
-And Joe Medwick was, also Charles Nagy.
 Gene Mako won four Grand Slam doubles titles in the 1930s.
 In volleyball, Karch Kiraly is the only person to have won Olympic gold medals (or indeed medals of any color) in both indoor and beach volleyball.
 Joe Kovacs is two-time world champion in shot put and is currently the fourth best shot putter in history.

 Jewish physicist Edward Teller acquired the title of "the father of the hydrogen bomb," for his concept of a thermonuclear weapon that uses the energy of nuclear fusion.
 But he also worked in the Manhattan Project along with other Hungarian physicists like Eugene Wigner (who won the Nobel Prize in Physics in 1963 for his work on the discovery and application of fundamental symmetry principles of elementary particles) and Leó Szilárd.
 It was Szilárd who persuaded Albert Einstein to write his historic letter to Franklin Roosevelt concerning atomic warfare.
 Theodore von Kármán was responsible for a number of key theories in aeronautic and astronautics research and development.
 László Bíró made "biro" the ballpoint pen.

 In computer science, John George Kemeny co-developed the BASIC programming language in 1964 with Thomas Eugene Kurtz.
 Computer software businessman Charles Simonyi oversaw the creation of Microsoft Office and invented the concept of "intentional programming."
 Leslie L. Vadász and Andrew Grove were key leaders in the history of the Intel Corporation.

 In sociology, Thomas Szasz was a prominent figure in the antipsychiatry movement, as well as a vocal critic of state control over medicine.

 In astronomy, Victor Szebehely became a leading figure in NASA's Apollo program.

 In biology and chemistry, Albert Szent-Györgyi won the Nobel Prize in Physiology or Medicine in 1937 for discovering the biological process of Vitamin C in the human body.
 Georg von Békésy won the Nobel Prize in Physiology or Medicine for his research on the mammalian ear.
 George Andrew Olah won the Nobel Prize in Chemistry for his research on carbocations, and later hydrocarbons and their applicability to ethanol fuel.
 Ernő László, a prominent dermatologist, found the Erno Laszlo Institute for cosmetic research.
 Andor Szentivanyi discovered "The Beta Adrenergic Theory of Asthma."